JuliaActuary/JuliaActuary.org/blog/coding-for-the-future.md

 ## Risk Governance

-Code based workflows are incredibly conducive to risk governance frameworks as well.
+Code based workflows are highly conducive to risk governance frameworks as well.
 A modern software project has all of the following... why not a modern insurance product and associated processes?

 - Access control and approval processes
 - Version control, version management, and reproducibility